Lee Wan Wah: Career overview

 At the Beijing Olympic Games, Lee and Choong, seeded four, surprisingly lost to South Korean Lee Jae-jin and Hwang Ji-man, who captured the bronze medal.

-In November 2009, Lee and Choong Tan Fook reached Hong Kong Open Super Series semi-final but they lost to Denmark's Lars Paaske and Jonas Rasmussen.
+In November 2009, Lee and Choong reached Hong Kong Open Super Series semi-final but they lost to Denmark's Lars Paaske and Jonas Rasmussen.

 Coaching

 In October 2008, Lee left Badminton Association of Malaysia (BAM) and established a company, Pioneer Sdn Bhd, with fellow badminton players Wong Choong Hann, Chan Chong Ming, and Chew Choon Eng, to coach young badminton players in Kota Damansara and Bandar Mahkota Cheras.
 They hoped that the company will turn into academies for local and international players.

 In 2015, Lee Wan Wah started coaching professionals Koo Kien Keat and Tan Boon Heong.
 Koo and Tan went to look for Lee to be their coach since they Koo and Tan left the national set up.
-They are having a successful partnership under Lee and Koo and Tan are doing well in tournaments.
+They have a successful partnership under Lee, and Koo and Tan are doing well in tournaments.